 Eating disorders’ is a term used to describe a range of psychological disorders characterised by unusual eating habits.
-Eating disorders are more common in young people, but can develop at any age.
+Eating disorders are more common in children and adults, but can develop at any age.
 It is normal for someone to be unaware or in denial that they have an eating disorder.
 Take a look at the types of eating disorders we treat.

 Eating disorders are complex mental illnesses and are often diagnosed with other mental health problems, creating a dual diagnosis.
-Our mental health nurses and psychologists are trained to help a child or young person with an eating disorder manage a dual diagnosis.
+Our mental health nurses and psychologists are trained to help a child or adult with an eating disorder manage a dual diagnosis.

 Take a look at the common mental health problems associated with eating disorders.